In The Beginning

 You can see the mural features lots of native plants and wildlife.
 I can see a kookaburra and a yellow tailed black cockatoo.
 And there’s a big heart because we all love Blackheath even though we make jokes about it and call it Bleakheath!

-Anyway, someone has just painted the nearby toilet block to match…well it sort of matches but there’s lots of zig-zaggy shapes this time.
+Anyway, artist Lindena Robb painted the nearby toilet block to match…well it sort of matches, but there’s lots of zig-zaggy shapes this time.

-I’m not sure whether Ms Kee was the designer, but she probably was because on the roof is a gum leaf and a grevillea leaf!
+On the roof is a gum leaf and a grevillea leaf.
 Oh yes, and a rope left behind by the painter (RHS) !
 Dr Bob wanted me to get it down but I said: ‘Why don’t you?
 That shut him up and as you can see, he didn’t bother!’

 I suppose there will be letters of complaint in the Gazette because the painting is a bit ‘out there’ but we believe in free expression, so that’s OK.
 We are very creative and liberal in the Blue Mountains.
 I copied that out of a tourist pamphlet.